DeclanAS/Conway/README.md

 - Pause
 - Enable Customization (lets the user edit the current 'generation')
 - Game Speed Slider (1/sec to 10/sec)
+- The `Presets` menu bar option allows for different presents, so the user does not have to make it by hand.
+- The `Size` menu bar option resizes the entire gui for 20x20, 30x30, and 40x40 grids.

 ## Examples:
 ### Beacon, Blinker, Glider, & Toad: